JCC Floor Hockey Rules & Policies

 The referee can call two-minute penalties for the following infractions: tripping, interference, checking (or any other inappropriate physical contact), holding, holding the stick, slashing (including chopping down on an opponent's stick), delay of game, unsportsmanlike conduct, too many players on the floor and goalie interference.
 ANY PENALTY ALONG THE WALL will be an automatic 2 minutes.
 However, if the ref deems the play "dangerous", he can hand out 5 minutes and/or a suspension.

-NEW: Line changes.
-Teams are allowed 7 feet grace when making line changes as long as the referee does not deem the line change to have had an impact the flow of the game.
+Line changes: Teams are allowed 7 feet grace when making line changes as long as the referee does not deem the line change to have had an impact the flow of the game.
 Any teams exceeding the 7 foot grace rule when making a line change or affecting the play of the game under any circumstance, will be subject to a "too many men" minor penalty.

 Major Penalties (5 minutes)